-Here are the 10 top signs of a dysregulated nervous system:
+Here's a list of the top 10 bodily and emotional signs of a dysregulated nervous system.

 1. You're constantly on-edge and overwhelmed